 New Year Offers New Opportunities To Keep Your Workforce Healthy

-At Anderson Insurance Services, we pride ourselves in getting business owners the answers they need, including clear, helpful responses to group health insurance broker FAQs.
+At Southwest Health Insurance Experts, we pride ourselves in getting business owners the answers they need, including clear, helpful responses to group health insurance broker FAQs.

 Even the savviest and smartest Phoenix area business owners can find themselves feeling confused and inadequate by the seemingly endless options and details for group health insurance for their employees.
 This is why so many Arizona businesses turn to our experienced brokers for the guidance and information that can empower them to make informed decisions about group health coverage for their workforce.

 As we turn the page on a difficult 2020 and look ahead to a much better 2021, here are the top group health insurance broker FAQs in Arizona for the new year.

 Is My Company Required To Provide Group Health Insurance For Employees?

 The answer to this question depends on how many workers you employ.
 If your company has less than 50 full-time or full-time equivalent employees, it has no legal obligation under the Affordable Care Act (ACA) or any other law to offer or provide group health insurance to those employees.

 For purposes of clarification, the ACA defines a full-time employee as one who works 30 hours or more each week or 130 hours each calendar month, including vacation and paid leave time.